-1.4.4 Fourth test-run

-Comparing the last few test-runs we made an assumption, that a lower alpha resulted in a better performance.
-Therefore, we defined an alpha of 0.005 for the fourth test-run.
+Comparing the last few test-runs ha the suspicion that a lower alpha resulted in a better performance.
+Therefore, again we defined an alpha of 0.005 for the fourth test-run but this time with our statistics visualization rather than Phil’s.
 Again running 5000 episodes.
 The maximum goal was set at the tile 256.
-Interestingly, the model run really slowly, however the reward static was higher than the previous two test-runs.
+Again, the computations ran remarkably slow, but the reward statistics were much better than previous test-runs.